SyDr/sdmm/README.md

 - Implement mod editor (or not?).
 - WebPreview check width.
 - Navigate in mod list via keys?
 - Use wxWebView for all mod decsriptions?
+Allow using plain text control instead?
+Look into replacing mod description instead of overriding page?